 Troy Ramey, on the other hand, is an exception.

 Part crooner, part troubadour and all storyteller, Troy is pure, unequivocal soul, evoking memories with each note he sings.
 With unbridled emotional power, Troy has an inherent ability to reveal his pain and draw you into his music.
-This inimitable talent is brightly evident on his critically acclaimed debut EP, When the Lights Came, which features the haunting, introspective single, “Rosary.”
+This inimitable talent is brightly evident on his critically acclaimed debut EP, When the Lights Came, which features the haunting, introspective singles, “Rosary, & Song Man.”

-Though raised in a musical household, Troy considered other avenues, even accepting an academic scholarship to college.
-However, after tragically losing his father, Troy yearned for a fresh start and transferred to Boston College, where he was overheard singing at work by local musicians.
+Though raised in a musical household, Troy was a late bloomer with regards to music.
+Focusing on athletics as a young man, and into his college years.
+After tragically losing his father in his sophomore year, Troy yearned for a fresh start and transferred to Boston College, where he was overheard singing at work by local musicians.
 He joined them for jam sessions and honed his craft, using music as a way to grieve.

 In the summer of 2013, Troy relocated to New York to advance his career in music, eventually joining forces with accomplished producer Dante Lattanzi of Caelum Music Production.
-Together, Troy and Dante have continually produced work that has been impressing industry leaders and garnering leagues of enthusiastic new fans.
+Together, Troy and Dante have produced work that has been impressing industry leaders and garnering leagues of enthusiastic new fans & ultimately getting the attention of NBC’s hit singing competition “The Voice.”